cosmicdust0/DSA-portfolio.github.io/index.md

 ![logistics](https://github.com/cosmicdust0/DSA-portfolio.github.io/assets/101003281/efd0f33c-2232-4ea2-bb5e-7e2a9e29f928)

-## Functionalities<a name="Functionalities"></a>
+## Functionalities that I would like to improve on <a name="Functionalities"></a>

-This system empowers businesses with a range of functionalities to enhance supply chain performance:
+This section will empower businesses with a range of functionalities to enhance supply chain performance:

 **1. Analysis (Charts):**